bbatsche/Ansible-MongoDB-Manage-Role/README.md

 - `new_mongodb_user` &mdash; New MongoDB user to be created
 - `new_mongodb_pass` &mdash; Password for new MongoDB user
 - `db_name` &mdash; Database new user belongs to.
 Default: "admin"
-- `mongodb_roles` &mdash; Comma separated list of roles to be assigned to the user

 Dependencies
 ------------